 All students who enroll in research must write a paper that describes the substance of their research that was carried out during the semester every semester they conduct research.

-At the end of the semester, the paper must be submitted to the faculty member they are enrolled with (by their agreed upon date) or if enrolled in DUS Approved research your mentor must forward or sign off on your paper by 4 p.m. within 10 days of the last day of class fall and spring semesters so that the the DUS can submit a grade to the registrar in a timely manner.
-(NOTE the due date for papers varies during summer and intersession. )This means you must submit your paper to your MENTOR in time for them to review it and forward to Dr. Bohn.
+At the end of the semester, the paper must be submitted to the faculty member you are enrolled with (by their agreed upon date) or if enrolled in DUS Approved research your mentor must upload a PI signed paper to CANVAS by 4 p.m. within 10 days of the last day of class fall and spring semesters so that the the DUS can submit a grade to the registrar in a timely manner.
+(NOTE the due date for papers varies during summer and intersession. )This means you must submit your paper to your MENTOR in time for them to review it prior to the deadline.
 Unless an alternative arrangement has been made with the DUS beforehand, late reports will not be accepted and may result in a grade of unsatisfactory.
 All independent research is graded on a satisfactory/unsatisfactory scale.

 Paper Sections